Like Sandy from NC, I also had a problem keeping soups, stews, etc. from sticking and burning on the bottom of pots.

 Once your cast iron is seasoned and after you use it, do not wash it in soap water, just use water.
 Soap will remove your seasoning.
 After I bake pancakes, fry potatoes, etc., I just get a clean rag or paper towel and wipe it clean.
 I have no trouble with things sticking.
 Every time I use my skillet I get the skillet hot first, then I put in my cold oil, shortening, or whatever I'm using.
 The hot skillet combined with the cold fat will help keep it from sticking too.

 I have owned cast iron cookware ever since i got marred 44 years ago. this has always worked for me. after you wash and dry them put them on a burner on the stove. add a palm full of table salt shake the pan to distribute te salt. turn the burner on (DON'T FORGET IT) leave the stove on until the salt turns brown.
 Turn the stove off let the pan cool then wipe out the salt with a paper towel.
-Then use another paper towel to put a lite coating of cooking oil on the inside of the skillet.

 You can also bake the skillet with the salt in it on high until the salt is brown. then coat it after it cools. my mother used to call this curing the cast iron.